reacton-js/reacton/README.md

 <br>

-The *"for-of"* loop is designed to work with arrays:
+The *«for-of»* loop is designed to work with arrays:

 ```html
 <!-- create component template MyComponent -->